 Events that will be utilised to see your performance during the Level 4 assessment phase are:

-Alongside practical game assessments, during the assessment phase of the course, there will be a written exam that you are required to pass the course.
+Alongside practical game assessments, during the assessment phase of the course, there will be theory examinations that you are required to pass in order to pass the course.

 Upon invitation to the Level 4 assessment phase, you will receive a detailed timeline of all meetings including 1:1s with your Referee Coach and meetings with the whole Level 4 programme.